Content Map Terms

 Proper Sitting for a Healthy Back

 Slouching puts stress on your lower back.
 Slumping or slouching on its own may not cause low back pain.
 But after the back has been strained or injured, bad posture can make pain worse.
-When you sit, keep your shoulders back, keeping a slight curve in your lower back.
+When you sit, keep your shoulders back and down, chin back, belly in, and your lower back supported.
+Your spine should be in the neutral position, with three general front-to-back curves.
+Use proper sitting posture.

 • Place a small pillow, a rolled-up towel, or a lumbar roll in the curve of your back if you need extra support.